 My Personal Example

-This is going to surprise a lot of you, but.......I’m taking preschoolers OFF my schedule!
+This is going to surprise a lot of you, but......not so long ago, I decided to take preschoolers OFF my schedule!

-Yes - Sara and I just created a fabulous webinar all about preschoolers, but it's not the right season for me to do this.
+Yes - Sara and I created a fabulous webinar all about preschoolers, but it wasn't the right season for me to do this.
 At this point in my life, I simply prefer to add older students to my roster.

 (And yes - I'm still teaching a lot of kindergarteners!)

 It won't always be this way though.
-Fast-forward a couple years to when my son graduates from high school and it'll be the perfect time for me to add preschoolers back to my studio!
+Before long, my son will graduate from high school and it'll be the perfect time for me to add preschoolers back to my studio!

 Make Smart Choices This Summer